zalyoung/gitlab-handbook/content/job-families/engineering/infrastructure/finops-engineer.md

 Unless otherwise stated, all FinOps roles at GitLab share the following requirements and responsibilities:

+### Responsibilities

+- Proactively monitor cloud usage patterns and identify anomalies, enabling quick action to prevent cost overruns.
+- Automate cloud cost management processes to improve efficiency and scalability.
+- Stay at the forefront of cloud cost management, researching and evaluating new tools and technologies to enhance our FinOps capabilities.

 ### Requirements

 - Relevant experience in cloud operations or cloud cost management, preferably in a SaaS environment.